Updated: 5 days ago

 Entry to The Bahamas

-First, you’ll have to get a negative result from a Covid-19 PCR test (swab test) taken no more than 5 days prior to arrival.
+If you are a non-vaccinated traveler, you’ll have to get a negative result from a Covid-19 PCR test (a swab test; not a Rapid Antigen test) taken no more than 5 days prior to arrival.

 Make sure to have a printed copy handy as you will also be asked to present proof of your negative test upon arrival in The Bahamas.

 Commercial airline pilots and crew staying only overnight

 **All travellers 18+ of age are required to complete an individual Bahamas Travel Health Visa.
 Those 17 years old and younger will just need to add a profile within the account of their parent or guardian.